 Sometimes writing can take us to darker places than we might like.
-Only go as far as you feel comfortable.
-And remember to come back out again by finishing on a positive – either with an uplifting piece of writing or another fun activity.
+Check in with your emotions as you write and only continue for as long as you feel comfortable.
+If you do experience some uncomfortable emotions then come back out of them again by finishing on a positive – either with an uplifting piece of writing or another self-care activity.

 There may be days when you feel as though writing is a struggle, but these can end up being the times when you have the most fun.
 I urge you to trust the writing process and see it through.